PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

     :param str keyname: name of field to use as key (optional)
     :returns: A dictionary - the keys are the attribute names, the values are the row values.
+    :raises ProgrammingError: no primary key or missing privilege

 This method is the basic mechanism to get a single row.
 It assumes that the key specifies a unique row.
 If *keyname* is not specified,